U.N. nuclear chief presses Iran on access to military base

 Iran says it first needs to agree with the IAEA on how the inquiry is to be conducted before allowing any Parchin visit.
 But Amano underlined that access should be granted in any case, even before a deal on investigation ground rules was reached.

-He told the IAEA governors that he was "once again unable to report any progress on the clarification of outstanding issues, including those relating to the possible military dimensions to Iran's nuclear program".
+He told the IAEA governors that he was "once again unable to report any progress on the clarification of outstanding issues, including those relating to the possible military dimensions to Iran's nuclear programme".

 Some diplomats and analysts say Iran is using the meetings with the IAEA merely for leverage in its negotiations with world powers which, unlike the IAEA, have the power to ease sanctions that they have recently tightened on the major oil producer.